coffee4craig/coffee-4-craig-website/src/pages/about/index.md

 history:
   title: Our History
   timeline:
-    year: 2013
+    - year: 2013
       text: Here in Manchester, we have had a dramatic increase in numbers, the likes that have never been seen before and it is increasing every day.Here in Manchester, we have had a dramatic increase in numbers, the likes that have never been seen before and it is increasing every day.
-    image:
+      featuredImage:
         image: /img/home-jumbotron.jpg
         alt: feature media alt text
-    year: 2014
+    - year: 2014
       text: Here in Manchester, we have had a dramatic increase in numbers, the likes that have never been seen before and it is increasing every day.Here in Manchester, we have had a dramatic increase in numbers, the likes that have never been seen before and it is increasing every day.
-    image:
+      featuredImage:
         image: /img/home-jumbotron.jpg
         alt: feature media alt text
-    year: 2015
+    - year: 2015
       text: Here in Manchester, we have had a dramatic increase in numbers, the likes that have never been seen before and it is increasing every day.Here in Manchester, we have had a dramatic increase in numbers, the likes that have never been seen before and it is increasing every day.
-    image:
+      featuredImage:
         image: /img/home-jumbotron.jpg
         alt: feature media alt text
 ---